Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 \subsection{Finite Frequency Instability of the Normal Phase}

 In this section we discuss how the peculiar spectral and occupation properties of the normal phase contribute to an instability towards a spontaneous breaking of $U(1)$ symmetry.
-The key result is that the conventional static superfluid transition of the equilibrium Bose Hubbard model as a function of the hopping to interaction ratio is pushed to finite frequency as result of drive and dissipation, leading to an order parameter oscillating in time.
+We show that the conventional static superfluid transition of the equilibrium Bose Hubbard model as a function of the hopping to interaction ratio $J/U$ is pushed to finite frequency as a result of drive and dissipation, leading to an order parameter oscillating in time.
+We emphasize the role of the NDoS for the onset of the phase transition and compare the DMFT/NCA and Gutzwiller phase boundaries.
+We argue that the effect of finite-connectivity fluctuations is not only quantitative, but rather underlines a qualitatively new physical mechanism for the onset of an ordered phase in open quantum lattices with two-body losses, which cannot be simply interpreted as the destruction of an ordered phase by thermal fluctuations in an effective equilibrium problem.